-Students invited to the Professional Division concentrate on perfecting technique and developing artistry through intensive full-day instruction.
-Professional Division curriculum includes workshops and resources designed to help students transition from student to professional dancer.
-The School assists students with resume writing and audition photos.
-Professional Division students have frequent opportunities to perform in Pacific Northwest Ballet productions.
+Students invited to the Professional Division concentrate on perfecting technique and developing artistry through an intensive full-day, 40-week, comprehensive program.
+Professional Division curriculum includes technique, pointe, variations, men’s class, adagio, modern, choreography, pilates apparatus classes, essential barre, strength training, and seminars on such topics as nutrition, personal safety, and life skills.
+This 1 to 2-year program is designed to help students transition from student to professional dancer.
+PNB School assists students with career planning by offering workshops and resources on resume writing and the audition/job search process, providing contacts for audition photos, and through individual counseling/conferences.
+Selected Professional Division students may also have frequent opportunities to perform in Pacific Northwest Ballet productions throughout the year.

 Participation in the Summer Course is required in order to be considered for admission into the PD program.
 Admission to the PD program is by invitation only, and students are notified of acceptance to the program before the end of Summer Course.